 The pubococcygeus muscle runs from the pubic bone to the tendinous center of the perineum, anal coccygeal body, and coccyx.

 In men, medial muscle fibers are partly connected to the prostate.
-The iliococcygeus muscle, also known as the coccygeus muscle, extends more laterally from the fascia of obturator internus muscles to the coccyx.
+The iliococcygeus muscle extends more laterally from the fascia of obturator internus muscles to the coccyx.

 As a whole, the levator ani builds a V-shaped structure.
 Both levator arms limit a triangle opening which is divided by prerectal fibers into the urogenital hiatus and anal hiatus.

 The urogenital hiatus is the pathway for the urethra, and in women, the vagina.
 The rectum runs through the anal hiatus.